canturktezer/graduation-project/README.md

 JavaScript: The back-end of the system is developed using JavaScript.

 Google Cloud: The project heavily relies on Google Cloud's translation API technology for seamless and accurate translations.

+Note: There was translate folder in src file but i deleted it.
+To utilize the translation service, you will need to provide the necessary credentials.
+Please follow these steps:

+1. Create a service account in the Google Cloud Console.
+2. Generate a JSON key file for the service account.
+3. Rename the JSON key file to 'google.json'.
+4. Place the 'google.json' file in the 'src/translate' directory.

+Please ensure that the 'google.json' file is kept secure and not included in the version control of this project.
+It contains sensitive credentials required for accessing the translation service.